ddsky/spoonacular-api-clients/csharp/docs/DefaultApi.md

 Classify Grocery Product

-Given a grocery product title, this endpoint allows you to detect what basic ingredient it is.
+This endpoint allows you to match a packaged food to a basic category, e.g. a specific brand of milk to the category milk.

 ### Example
 ```csharp